Like Peter Parker’s spider, arch villain Elijah Price is the catalyst that creates a hero in Shyamalan’s Unbreakable.

-She’s also the only woman in a man’s world (the movie and comic book universe), which puts her on the outskirts by default.
+She’s also the only woman in a man’s world (the movie and comic book universe), which makes her an outsider by default.

 Dads who save the world

 In 1970s disaster movie The Poseidon Adventure, a priest (i.e., a father) sacrifices himself to save others.
-The 2005 remake comes full circle by swapping him for a dad.
+The 2005 remake comes full circle by swapping the priest for a dad.
 In 2009’s Knowing, Nic Cage saves his son … but can’t save himself.